kampersanda/consistent_weighted_sampling/README.md

 ### (1) Download the dataset

-Directry `news20` is made to put the dataset files.
+Directory `news20` is made to put the dataset files.

 ```
 $ mkdir news20
 ```

-The dataset `news20.scale` is donwloaded to be used as a database.
+The dataset `news20.scale.bz2` is downloaded to be used as a database.

 ```
 $ wget https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/multiclass/news20.scale.bz2